enginc4n/Escape-From-Mario/README.md

  **How do we play?**

- You have to use your *"W,A,S,D"* keys to move,and you have use *"Space Keyword"* to shoot the enemies.
+ You have to use your *"W,A,S,D"* keys to move,and you have use *"Space Keyword"* to shoot the enemies.You can not move or jump while shooting.

  **Why do we collect golds?**